Learn more here about getting a certificate of rehabilitation and pardon in California under Penal Code 4852 with the team at the Simmrin Law Group.

 In many cases, an individual can only apply for a COR if their charges were expunged.
 Expungement is the process that removes criminal charges from a person’s record.
 Individuals can only request expungement in certain cases.

 Additionally, an individual can only request expungement after completing the terms of their probation.
 He or she may have to attend classes or treatment while they are on probation.
-Adhering to all of these regulations allows the individual to complete their probation.
+Adhering to all these regulations allows the individual to complete their probation.

 Residency in California and COR Applications